|

 Intro: Why learning histories? |

-Making a learning history together with people of the organization is a process of creating collective memory and sensemaking.
-It stimulates reflection in a natural way: by story telling and looking for emerging patterns in the stories.
-The method of making learning histories has high potentials for variations and improvisations.
-On this website I want to explore the use and value of learning histories, offering you information about the process of making a learning history, different methods for analyzing information, creative forms for presentation and stories on developing strategies and experiences with this method.
-Since I'm interested in methods to enhance reflection in organizations I gathered a lot of information on learning histories and other participative methods.
+Making a learning history together with people of the organization is a process of creating collective memory and of sensemaking.
+It stimulates reflection in a natural way: by story telling, and looking for emerging patterns in the stories.
+The learning history method has high potentials for variations and improvisations.
+On this website I want to explore the use and value of learning histories, offering you information about the process of making a learning history, different methods for analyzing information, creative forms for presentation, stories about developing strategies, and experiences with this method.
+Since I'm interested in methods to enhance reflection in organizations I gathered a lot of information on learning histories and other participatory approaches.
 See sources for downloads and links.
 I invite you to visit the virtual learning lab, to contribute to discussion, reflections and experiences.
 Please contact me if we you think we can carry this on together. |

-Tonnie van der Zouwen,
+Tonnie van der Zouwen, |